One-Prompt Strikes Back: Sparse Mixture of Experts for Prompt-based Continual Learning: Background and Related Work

 During training, only the prompt parameters $\Pbm^K$ and $\Pbm^V$ are updated, while the pre-trained ViT parameters, including $W^O$, $W_i^Q$, $W_i^K$, and $W_i^V$, remain frozen.

 Conventional prompt-based continual learning methods, such as DualPrompt~\citep{wang2022dualprompt}, HiDe-Prompt~\citep{wang2023hierarchical}, and NoRGa~\citep{le2024mixture}, typically allocate a separate set of prompt parameters for each task.
-However, recent work by \cite{huang2024ovor} demonstrates that a single prompt shared across tasks can achieve performance comparable to that of task-specific prompting, raising questions about the efficiency and utilization of prompts in prior approaches.
+However, recent work by \citet{huang2024ovor} demonstrates that a single prompt shared across tasks can achieve performance comparable to that of task-specific prompting, raising questions about the efficiency and utilization of prompts in prior approaches.
+While subsequent works have attempted to address related issues, they still present limitations.
+For instance, the mechanism proposed by \citet{gao2024consistent} to mitigate incorrect prompt selection at test time still results in a linear growth of prompts with the number of tasks.
+Similarly, the strategy of \citet{roy2024convolutional} to manage prompt growth by employing Large Language Models (LLMs) introduces significant computational overhead due to its reliance on an external model.